 It’s easy to take for granted the influence that technology has had in our lives.
 We breeze through the day often unaware of how tech makes our workplace and home life easier.
 Technology opens the doors to a wealth of information and allows us to stay connected to one another no matter the distance.
-How often do you take to appreciate the convenience of automation or the far-reaching impact of the internet?
+How often do you take time to appreciate the convenience of automation or the far-reaching impact of the internet?
 What about taking a moment to think about the innovators behind these amazing tools?

 In honor of black history month, DOMA will be shining the spotlight on six influential black inventors and entrepreneurs past and present who have changed the landscape of technology.
 The legacy of black inventors and entrepreneurs doesn’t typically capture the spotlight.
-Many people learned about George Washington Carver, who invited over 300 products made from peanuts, in school but very few students are learning about the ongoing and vital impact people of color have had on the technology they use today.
+Many people learned about George Washington Carver, who invited over 300 products made from peanuts, in school, but very few students are learning about the ongoing and vital impact people of color have had on the technology we use today.

 Kimberly Bryant introduces girls (and young women) of color to computer science through her non-profit Black Girls Code.
 With a focus on nurturing the next generation of female engineers and technology professionals, her organization aims to equip the next generation of technology professionals.
 Today women and people of color are woefully underrepresented in the technology space.
 Bryant’s work is making an impact making the tech space more diverse and inclusive by encouraging young people to follow their interests.
 Black Girls Code sponsors programs in computer programming, coding, as well as website, robot, and mobile application-building, that help build marketable skills and prepare young women to be leaders in the workforce.